HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Conclusion

 There are several directions for future work from here.
-First, both the domains used in this work involved low-dimensional observation spaces and seem to offer substantial global coverage on combining local observations. \algo's results in multi-agent settings with tighter coupling and further complex interactions involved among agents such as in autonomous driving in SMARTS \cite{zhou2020smarts} or heterogeneous multi-agent battles in StarCraft \cite{peng2017multiagent} could help better appreciate the significance of the method.
-Second, more complex hierarchies could be used, such as by making several central agents available in the system.
-Third, in this work, we performed an initial analysis of message vectors communicated by \algo.
-But additional work remains to better understand if and how \algo\ tailors messages for the local agents using its global observation.
-It would also be interesting to further study how RL learns to encode information in messages and try to understand what the encoding means.
-Fourth, the maximum number of agents tested for in this work is 5 and even though both the chosen domains were complex multi-agent test-beds, we believe it would be useful to conduct further experiments to justify \algo's scalability.
-Fifth, even though we emphasize why empirical comparisons with techniques like COMA, VDN, Q-MIX, and MADDPG are not relevant, considering that their goals and that of \algo\ are closely related, we could include them as empirical comparisons.
-Sixth, in our setting, communication is free --- future work could consider the case where it was costly and attempt to trade off the number of messages sent with the learning speed of \algo.
-Seventh, we explicitly did not allow inter-agent communication among the local learners.
-If local agents had the ability to communicate small amounts of data to each other, would a centralized agent still be able to provide a significant improvement?
+Both the domains used in this work involved low-dimensional observation spaces and seem to offer substantial global coverage on combining local observations. \algo's results in multi-agent settings with tighter coupling and further complex interactions involved among agents such as in autonomous driving in SMARTS \cite{zhou2020smarts} or heterogeneous multi-agent battles in StarCraft \cite{peng2017multiagent} could help better appreciate the significance of the method.
+Additionally, more complex hierarchies could be used, such as by making several central agents available in the system.
+In this work, we performed an initial analysis of message vectors communicated by \algo, but additional work remains to better understand if and how \algo\ tailors messages for the local agents using its global observation.
+It would also be interesting to further study how RL learns to encode information in messages and to understand what the encoding means.
+It would also be interesting to test the scalability of \algo\ to a larger number of local agents in the environment.
+Lastly, in our setting, communication is free --- future work could consider the case where it was costly and attempt to trade off the number of messages sent with the learning speed of \algo.
+If the central agent had the ability to communicate small amounts of data occasionally, would it still be able to provide a significant improvement?